 Ginger is easily found in Indonesia.
 Ginger, which is still a family with java turmeric (Curcuma xanthorrhiza), it has the same benefits as java turmeric in protecting the liver organ.
 Quoted from LiveStrong, ginger acts to prevent and treat the problems faced by the liver.
 There are four benefits of ginger for a liver that has been found through research =

-- Overcome a fatty liver.
-Fatty liver condition can cause a person to experience insulin resistance.
+The fatty liver condition can cause a person to experience insulin resistance.
 In a study published in the World Journal of Gastroenterology in 2011 concluded, ginger helps prevent and treat fatty liver by reducing oxidative stress in the liver.
 Simultaneously, ginger lowers insulin resistance, preventing inflammation, and distanced from the factors that cause a fatty liver.